-- a. result of intra-placental arterio-venous anastomoses which results in profound hemodynamic alterations and greatly increased risk of perinatal morbidity and mortality of both twins.
+a. result of intra-placental arterio-venous anastomoses which results in profound hemodynamic alterations and greatly increased risk of perinatal morbidity and mortality of both twins.
 The Quintero Stage is helpful to classify the severity of TTTS.
-(See Table 2) - b. polyhydramnios in one twin ('recipient') (maximal vertical pocket (MVP) of amniotic fluid >8.0 cm) accompanied by oligohydramnios (MVP <2.0 cm) in the co-twin ('donor') AND small or absent bladder in donor twin. - d. occurs in 10-15% of monochorionic twins; most cases have onset in the second trimester. - e. prompt referral to MFM for confirmation of diagnosis and formulation of a management plan
+(See Table 2)

+b. polyhydramnios in one twin (maximal vertical pocket (MVP) of amniotic fluid >8.0 cm) accompanied by oligohydramnios (MVP <2.0 cm) in the co-twin (the "stuck twin").

+d. occurs in 10-15% of monochorionic twins; most cases have onset in the second trimester.

+e. prompt referral to MFM for confirmation of diagnosis and formulation of a management plan